AppointmentGuru/AppointmentGuru-Website/help/booking-page.md

 ---
 layout: page
-title: What is the booking page?
+title: What is the free website?
 permalink: /help/booking-page/
 description: You get a free booking page or website
 keywords: booking page, free website
 ---

-# What is the booking page?
+# What is the free website?

-With your AppointmentGuru account, you'll get a free booking page that your clients can use to book appointments with you.
+With your AppointmentGuru account, you'll get a free website that your clients can use to book appointments with you.
 It displays info on your services as well as a booking widget where clients can make their appointments.

-Viewing the settings for your booking page is currently disabled.
+Viewing the settings for your website is currently disabled.
 If you'd like to find out what your address is or make a change, please contact us via [email](mailto:support@appointmentguru.co) or click on *Do it for me* in the [web app](https://app.appointmentguru.co/).

 <!-- ## Accessing the settings of your booking page